 In what ways are they [my manager] recognizing me when I do something well to keep me engaged in my work?

-Upward feedback, although intimidating, can be a critical part in the feedback process.
-It can provide a great developmental opportunity for managers.
-There are many different ways to implement upward feedback (as part of the formal evolution process, candid 1:1s, creating anonymous surveys, etc); regardless of the method, make sure it fits with your current performance management process and your workplace culture.
+Upward feedback, although intimidating, can be a critical part in the performance management process.
+There are many different ways to implement upward feedback (as part of the formal evolution process, candid 1:1s, creating anonymous surveys, etc).
+Regardless of the method, make sure it fits with your current performance management processes and your workplace culture.

 Has your company implemented upward feedback/reviews?
 If you are looking for a feedback solution to help facilitate feedback conversations, make sure to check out Pavestep!